- September 22, 2011

 Might & Magic: Clash of Heroes is a tactical RPG and puzzle hybrid game.
 Players can choose from five different factions, each with their own unique characters and abilities.
 The game features a single-player campaign, as well as multiplayer modes, where players can battle each other in turn-based combat.
 Units and spells are positioned on a puzzle grid, adding an extra layer of strategy to the game.

-- Charming hand-drawn art style and colorful environments enhance the overall aesthetic of the game.
+- Charming hand-drawn art style and colorful environments enhance the overall experience.

-- Pacing issues in the campaign, especially in the later chapters, can lead to uneven difficulty and repetitive gameplay.
+- Pacing issues in the campaign, particularly in the later chapters, can lead to a frustrating experience.

 story